swiftly-solution/documentation/docgen/output/events/gameevents/onplayergivenc4.md

 ---

 # OnPlayerGivenC4
-This event is triggered when player_given_c4 is triggered
+This event is triggered when player_given_c4 is triggered.
 ::: tabs
 @tab Lua
 ```lua